-Robots: Farmers of the FutureBrandon Alexander is the CEO and cofounder at Iron Ox, a company building robotic greenhouses to make premium produce accessible to everyone.
+Robots: Farmers of the FutureBrandon Alexander is the CEO and cofounder of Iron Ox, a company building robotic greenhouses to make premium produce accessible to everyone.

-Inspired by his family farm and career in robotics, Brandon sought to find a sustainable solution to feeding the world’s growing population in an industry that’s challenged with a declining labor force and extreme weather conditions.
-With Iron Ox cofounder Jon Binney, he traveled all across California to meet with local farmers to learn about the challenges facing the industry and how robotics can provide modern solutions.
+Inspired by his family farm and his career in robotics, Brandon sought to find a sustainable approach to feeding the world’s growing population in an industry that’s challenged with a declining labor force and extreme weather conditions.
+With his cofounder Jon Binney, he traveled all across California to talk with local farmers about the challenges facing the industry and how robotics can provide modern solutions.

 Brandon has a track record of laying the groundwork for successful robotic deployment.
-Prior to Iron Ox, Brandon played a key role in Google[x]'s drone delivery program, Project Wing, where he developed the flight mission control software.
-Before that he worked at the robotics think tank Willow Garage.
+He previously played a key role in Google[x]’s drone delivery program, Project Wing, where he developed the flight mission control software.
+He has also worked at the robotics think tank Willow Garage.